Meeran16/Meeran16/README.md

 M.Sc.
 Web & Data Science student at the University of Koblenz with professional and academic experience in data analytics, structured data processing, SQL reporting, data-quality workflows, and applied machine learning.

-My work focuses mainly on **Python and SQL**, with projects covering analytical pipelines, relational data modelling, visualization, document processing, machine learning, and computer vision.
+My work focuses mainly on Python and SQL, with projects covering analytical pipelines, relational data modelling, visualization, document processing, machine learning, and computer vision.

 ---